Dealing with Arthritis, Joint And Back Pain In Your Older Dog

 Many veterinarians believe that NSAIDs can make kidney problems worse by lessening the blood supply the kidneys receive.
 You need to be involved in the decision that needs to be made: Are the potential benefits of NSAIDs (or steroids) in your dog worth the risk.
 In some pets, the answer will be yes, in others no.

-NSAIDs should not be given when your pet is taking prednisone, prednisolone, dexamethasone or any other corticosteroid.
+NSAIDs should be given with caution and close veterinary supervision when your pet is taking prednisone, prednisolone, dexamethasone or any other corticosteroid.

 If your pet is taking phenobarbital for epilepsy or seizures its liver function needs to be carefully monitored and the doses of heart medications (enalapril, benazepril, etc) may need to be adjusted.